mikaebal/stanford/README.md

 <h1>Stanford Code in Place</h1>

 <h2>Description</h2>
-This repository contains all the programming challenges and my final project completed during the Stanford Code in Place program, organized by week.
-These tasks focus on foundational programming concepts using Python, including problem-solving, control flow, data structures, interactive graphical programs, console programming, and debugging code.
+This repository includes all programming challenges and the final project from the Stanford Code in Place program, organized by week.
+The tasks cover foundational Python concepts such as problem-solving, control flow, data structures, and debugging.

-</br>Each week’s folder includes both the source code and supplementary materials, such as images or videos demonstrating the program's output.
-Through a progressive, week-by-week learning approach, I deepened my understanding of Python and applied these skills to create a comprehensive final project that integrates everything I learned.
+</br>Each week’s folder contains source code and supplementary materials, including images and videos of the program's result.
+The progressive learning approach enhanced my Python skills, culminating in a final project that integrates all concepts learned.

 - [Certificate](https://codeinplace.stanford.edu/cip3/certificate/clr2kv)